AmineDjeghri/awesome-os-setup/windows_workflow/README.md

  - Restart the terminal and run `systemctl list-unit-files --type=service` in WSL to see some processes running.
  - If you have an ssh key in windows, copy it to linux `home/.ssh` folder and use on the ssh file of linux : `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`.
 If you don't have an SSH key, generate a new SSH key using : `ssh-keygen -t rsa` inside linux.

-### 3.3 Linux/WSL Setup, Miniconda, CUDA & More:
+#### 3.2.2 Linux/WSL Setup - terminal, shell, Miniconda, CUDA & More:
-- [Linux Setup Guide](../unix_workflow/README.md): contains an automated script & a tutorial to install the main elements I use in Linux/WSL.
+- [Linux Setup Guide](../unix_workflow/README.md): terminal & shell setup, automated script & a tutorial to install the main elements I use in Linux/WSL.
 - [Cuda & Pytorch installation inside conda](../unix_workflow/1_cuda_pytorch_install.md)
 - [Pycharm settings, tips & tricks](../unix_workflow/2_pycharm_wsl_conda.md)
 - [Python package example](../unix_workflow/package_example)

-### 3.4 WSL2 Tips & Tricks :
+#### 3.2.3 WSL2 Tips & Tricks :
 - Find WSL path : `\\wsl$\Ubuntu\home` or `\\wsl$\Ubuntu`  then ping it in Windows Explorer's sidebar.
 - You can use `wslpath` command to convert a Windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\myproject'`
 - Copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`